MTC-Sydney/assistantsprototypeworkshop/Module1.md

 Create a copilot

-1. Go to the Microsoft Copilot Studio home page.
+1. Go to the Microsoft Copilot Studio home page (https://copilotstudio.microsoft.com/).
 2. Select + New copilot from the Copilots page, or select Home then choose + Create a copilot.
 3. For Copilot name, enter a name for your copilot.
 4. For What language do you want your copilot to speak?, select the language you want your copilot to speak.
 For more information, see Supported languages.